Iota Octantis

-Iota Octantis, Latinized, from ι Octantis is a double star in the southern circumpolar constellation Octans.
-The "A" component has an apparent magnitude of 5.83, making it faintly visible to the naked eye under ideal conditions, but the "B" component can't be seen due to its faintness.
-The system is located at a distance of 350 light years based on its annual parallax shift, but is drifting away at a rate of 53.4 km/s.
+Iota Octantis, Latinized from ι Octantis, is a double star in the southern circumpolar constellation Octans.
+The two components are separated by less than an arc-second, so cannot be resolved without a telescope, but their combined apparent magnitude of 5.45 makes Iota Octantis faintly visible to the naked eye in dark skies.
+The system is located at a distance of 350 light years based on its annual parallax shift, and is drifting away at a rate of 53.4 km/s.